adrshsrvstv/obsidian-notes/z.Scripts/Setting up Python env.md

 ---
-title: Setting up Python The Right Way
+title: Setting Up Your Python Environment The Right Way
 subtitle: Or at least how I do it.
 author:
   - Adarsh Srivastava